How to write a science blog

 You tell us!
 Research results are great, but don’t feel limited to latest news.
 Other ideas include what it’s like to work in a specific lab, your experience collaborating with another research institute, a research-based opinion piece on a current news story or trending topic, a comment on current international research, etc. If you’ve just published a scientific article, there could be scope for a blog post too.

 You could also consider writing something timely.
 For example, this article on why you shouldn’t burn your Christmas tree in a wood stove performs well every January.
 This kind of applied science is perfect for the blog.
-It has mass appeal with the general public but could also appeal to journalists looking for a story, helping to get SINTEF a media mention.
+It has mass appeal with the general public but could also appeal to journalists looking for a story, helping to get media mention.

 On that note, another great topic is something you’ve searched for on Google, but have been unable to find a good result.
 Your post could be that result for other people!